 to validate our search terms in an automated way.
 We first extracted the paper title and paper DOI associated with each of the 256 articles included in the aforementioned reviews.
 We then conducted trial searches on Scopus, PubMed, and ProQuest using our generated search terms and exported the results of these searches.
 Using a Python script, we checked whether each of the 256 articles was found by our trial searches, based on a match between the paper title (paper DOI) of a given article with the paper title (paper DOI) of each result of our trial searches.
 Our trial searches found 55 (21.48%) of the 256 articles, suggesting that our search terms could be refined.
 We decided to refine our search terms again using Python scripts.
 We first downloaded the abstract of the 246 articles for which an abstract was available and checked for the most common monograms, bigrams, trigrams, and quadrigrams across these 246 abstracts, searching for social connection search terms we may have missed.
 We only selected search terms whose number of occurrences was 10 or above (e.g., social support, marital quality) across the 246 articles and filtered terms that were not relevant for our review (e.g., depression, mortality) leading to a list of 60 search terms that we extracted from these 246 abstracts.
 Of those 60 search terms, 23 (38%) we had already previously identified and 31 (52%) could not be used because they were too broad.
 The remaining six search terms (10%) were relevant as a) they produced a reasonable number of new search results and b) were precise enough.
 We therefore added them to our list of search terms.
 We then conducted new trial searches using the updated search terms: These new trial searches failed to find target articles missed by the first trial searches.
 Overall, the results of the data-driven approach we took to improve our search terms suggested that there was little room for improvement.
 A plausible explanation to these results is the use of development/validation search terms in our search strategy, as the aforementioned systematic reviews did not systematically use these keywords in their search strategy.
 We shared our Python scripts and a record of that search validation process at https://osf.io/stmdb/.

+We are conscious that the differences in search strategies may produce slightly different search results.
+Of course, the nature of the measures is usually different for structure on the one hand (often measured by single items) and function and quality on the other hand (often measured through compositive indexes and/or Likert scales).
+One solution could be to remove the development/validation search terms for the function and quality searches.
+We decided against it after several trial searches.
+Removing these search terms for the structural component produced many repeated search results.
+This was not the case for the functional and qualitative components, which likely means that on balance, we would’d lose more relevant results for the functional and qualitative component if we were to select a random subset.
+By approaching the literature in this way for the functional and qualitative components, we probably lose out on some ad hoc measures. providing a relatively conservative – and thus optimistic – judgment of the measurement quality of the social connection literature.

+Achieving 100% reproducibility of our search strategy is likely not feasible.
+Instead, we aim to achieve replicability through transparency.
+By making all the components available, we suspect that a replication of our review – while perhaps not finding exactly the same articles – will likely replicate our main findings.